 So, it’s pretty safe to say the last few years have not turned out how we thought they would.
 We’ve been working from makeshift desks in our kitchen, homeschooling our kids (we were not prepared for that!) and actually considered taking up crochet to pass the time…

 A chic seaside town on France’s Basque Coast, Biarritz is a magnet for surfers, art lovers and foodies.
-Go for coastal walks in the hunt for hidden sandy spots and dramatic cliff scenery, ride the waves at Europe’s first ever surf beach, Côte des Basques, or go for a historic wander round the museums and heritage buildings of this charming town.
+Go for coastal walks in the hunt for hidden sandy spots and dramatic cliff scenery, ride the waves at Europe’s first-ever surf beach, Côte des Basques, or go for a historic wander around the museums and heritage buildings of this charming town.

 This classy and sophisticated region of France is the perfect place to spend the summer.
 Stroll along to local morning markets for fresh pastries, frolic through lavender fields, and indulge in the mouthwatering gastronomy by the harbourside.
 History and art lovers aren’t forgotten, as the region is home to iconic art collections and some of France’s most famous prehistoric cave paintings.